-The Go San Diego Card makes claims that are enough to make a person skeptical: "Save up to 55%" on lots of attractions.
+The Go San Diego Card makes claims that are enough to make a person skeptical: "Save up to 55 percent" on lots of attractions, it advertises.
 It almost sounds too good to believe, so we set out to find out the truth about the smartphone discount card.

-We poked, prodded, clicked and peered at the fine print.
-We even made a spreadsheet to calculate the savings - all of that so you don't have to.
-Now we can help you figure out whether it's a good idea for your vacation.
+We poked, prodded, clicked, and peered at the fine print.
+We even made a spreadsheet to calculate the savings, all of that so you don't have to.
+This will help you figure out whether it's a good idea for your vacation.

 If you're prone to losing things (or forgetting to take them on a trip), the Go Card may not be for you.
 Lost cards are not replaceable or refundable.

 Think of Go Card as a volume discounter.
-They negotiate with local tourist attractions for discounts and sell them as card-based packages.
+The providers of the card negotiate with local tourist attractions for discounts and sell them as card-based packages.

-You can choose from two types of Go San Diego Card:
+You can choose from different types of Go San Diego Card:

-- The basic version (which they call All-Inclusive) covers all their offered attractions for a fixed price, valid for a maximum number of days that you choose.
+- The basic version (called all-inclusive) covers all the card's offered attractions for a fixed price, valid for a maximum number of days that you choose.
 Buy more days, and the card costs more.

-- Build Your Own offers fewer attractions and is good for 30 days after your first use, but you can choose only ones you want to visit.
+- A build-your-own card offers fewer attractions and is good for 30 days after your first use, but you can choose only the attractions you want to visit.
 The more you choose, the greater the discount.
-They also offer some pre-built packages for the most popular attractions.
+You also can choose from pre-built packages for the most popular attractions.

-Get realistic about how much you can do.
-According to the Go Card website: "people tend to visit fewer attractions each day than they expect."
-The big attractions will each take a full day and some are far apart.
+- Get realistic about how much you can do.
+The big attractions will each take a full day, and some are far apart.
 For other attractions that take less time, there may be significant travel time to get from one to another.
 If you pack your schedule too tightly and get too pooped to finish them all, your savings will plummet.

-Group your Go Card activities: You can use the rest of the trip for doing other things.
-If you crammed all the Go Card activities in the Top Things to Do in San Diego into three days, you could save almost 40%, but you'd be so rushed you wouldn't have much time to enjoy them.
-Extend that to a more-reasonable five days and you'd save about 20%.
-Take seven instead, don't do anything else and the savings fall to just 5%.
+- Group your Go Card activities: You can use the rest of the trip for doing other things.
+If you crammed all the Go Card activities that are the top things to do in San Diego into three days, you could save almost 40 percent, but you'd be so rushed you wouldn't have much time to enjoy them.
+Extend that to a more-reasonable five days and you'd save about 20 percent.
+Take seven instead, don't do anything else, and the savings fall to just 5 percent.

 Inside Look at the Included Attractions

-Some require reservations: After you buy the card, you may need to make reservations for some tours.
-Read all the details so you don't get disappointed.
+- Some attractions require reservations: After you buy the card, you may need to make reservations for some tours.
+Read all the details so you aren't disappointed.

 You can't buy a Go Card at the attraction box offices, so you need to plan ahead.
 But not too far.
-Cards expire on December 31 of the year following their purchase, whether they were used or not.
 You can return unused cards for a full refund for a year after purchase, but why not just wait until you're sure about your trip dates?

-Visit the Go Card website, where you can make the purchase online.
-Buy the digital pass and either print it at home or download it to your smart phone.
+You can buy the Go Card online on the card's website.
+Buy the digital pass and either print it at home or download it to your smartphone.